 Dust is unavoidable in every home, but when it piles up and other pathogens start to accumulate in your home, that’s when the environment becomes hazardous.

-One of the ways to make sure your house is clean is to perform daily chores.
-You don’t have to vacuum every day, but a couple of times of week will do, depending on the season.
-Ask guests to leave their shoes at the door, and send your rugs, pillows, cushions and covers to dry cleaning (ideally, once a month).
+One of the ways to ensure your house is clean is to perform daily chores.
+You don’t have to vacuum every day, but a couple of times a week will do, depending on the season.
+Ask guests to leave their shoes at the door, and send your rugs, pillows, cushions, and covers to dry cleaning (ideally, once a month).

-To make sure your environment is safe, even after the cleaning, use organic agents and natural products like vinegar, baking soda or salt.
-This will minimize the presence of toxic vapors in your home and create a healthier place for you and your family.
+To make sure your environment is safe, even after the cleaning, use organic agents and natural products like vinegar, baking soda, or salt.
+This will minimize the presence of toxic vapours in your home and create a healthier place for you and your family.

 Humans can’t live without air, nor can animals and plants.
-It’s the basis for all the living organisms and the last thing we want is to breathe in things that can make us sick.
-By starting to care about the quality of air, we have in our surrounding we will be more aware of the state our environment is in.
+It’s the basis for all living organisms and the last thing we want is to breathe in things that can make us sick.
+By starting to care about the quality of air we have in our surroundings, we will be more aware of the state our environment is in.